gitLSW/rag-chat/API_Documentation.md

   "userId": USER_IDENTIFIER
 }
 ```
+A superuser access is provided by the system when the token's user_id is "superuser".
 The public key will be retreived automatically from the Auth server's URL, which needs to be specified in the .env file.